wy-go/wy-go.github.io/index.md

 # Wanyu Zhao

-I am a second-year PhD at [UIUC CS](https://siebelschool.illinois.edu/) working with Prof. [Charith Mendis](https://charithmendis.com/).
+I am a second-year PhD at [UIUC CS](https://siebelschool.illinois.edu/), advised by Prof. [Brighten Godfrey](https://pbg.cs.illinois.edu/).
+I’ve also had the privilege of working with Prof. [Charith Mendis](https://charithmendis.com/).

 My research interests lie in computer systems, machine learning, and the intersection between the two areas.
-My goal is to build practical and efficient systems (for machine learning and other emerging large-scale workloads).
-I'm also interested in applying Machine Learning to System Design.
+My goal is to build practical and efficient systems (including machine learning and other emerging large-scale workloads).
+My recent research focuses on applying Machine Learning to System Design.
+I'm part of [LDOS](https://ldos.utexas.edu/), where we are building the next-generation Machine Learning-based Operating System to drive computing infrastructure toward high efficiency and performance.

 ## News
 - [Oct.
 2024] I gave a talk on optimizing TGNN training and inference at UIUC compiler seminar. [[video](https://drive.google.com/file/d/1EVc_OBqyg3itZP3mvbkEruCM58y1o5qe/view)]